-Physical, Occupational, Speech or Vision Therapy (Including Rehabilitation)15
+Physical, Occupational, Speech or Vision Therapy (including rehabilitation) $^{\scriptscriptstyle{13}}$

-Benefit In-Network Out-of Network Limitations Inpatient services Plan pays 100% after \$100 co-payment per admission Plan pays 50% of the allowed amount after the deductible Covered for up to 30 days of inpatient physical therapy per calendar year (in-network and out-of-network combined).
-Outpatient services Outpatient facility or doctor's office Plan pays 100% after co-payment .
-(See Overview of Out-of-Pocket Expenses on pages 35-36.)
+Benefit In-Network Hospital or Facility Out-of-Network Hospital or Facility Limitations Acute inpatient rehabilitation stays Plan pays 100% after \$100 copay per admission at a Preferred hospital and \$1,000 copay per admission at a Non- Preferred hospital.
+Plan pays 70% of the allowed amount and the member pays 30% after the deductible and any charges above the allowed amount.
+Covered up to 30 days per calendar year.
+Doctor's office Plan pays 100% for Outpatient facility office visits with a 5 Star Center Provider.
+Plan pays 100% after \$40 copay for office visits.
+Plan pays 100% after \$75 copay at Preferred hospitals, or \$250 copay at Non-Preferred hospitals.
 Not Covered In-network only.
-Benefits are payable for up to 30 visits per calendar year for physical therapy.
+Covered up to 30 visits per calendar year for physical therapy.
 An additional 30 visits per calendar year combined for occupational, speech and vision therapy.
 Services in the home Plan pays 100% In-network only.
-Limited to 200 home care visits per calendar year.
+Limited to 200 visits per calendar year for all home visits, including home physical therapy visits.

-^{}Pre-certification required.

-See footnote 15 on pages 127-128.
+^{}Pre-authorization required.
+See footnote 13 on page 132.

-Durable Medical Equipment and Supplies16
+Durable Medical Equipment and Supplies14

-Benefit In-Network Out-of-Network Limitations Durable medical equipment (such as wheelchairs nebulizers, oxygen and hospital beds) Plan pays 100% Not Covered In-network benefit only.
-Prosthetics/ orthotics Plan pays 100% Not Covered In-network only.
-Orthotics are covered only for non-routine foot orthotics - limited to one pair per adult and two pairs per child in a calendar year.
-Medical and diabetic supplies (such as catheters and syringes) Plan pays 100% Not Covered In-network only benefit.
-Wigs Plan pays 100% Plan pays 50% of the allowed amount after the deductible Only covered following chemo or radiation therapy.
-Nutritional supplements 17 that require a prescription (such as formulas and modified solid food products) Plan pays 100% Plan pays 50% of the allowed amount after the deductible Hearing aids Plan pays 100% for two hearing aids per lifetime.
-Not Covered In-network only.
-Lifetime benefit limitation.
-Covered only with a participating hearing aid provider.
+Benefit In-Network Out-of-Network Limitations Durable medical equipment (such as wheelchairs, nebulizers, oxygen and hospital beds) Plan pays 100% Not Covered In-network benefit only.
+Prosthetics and orthotics (e.g., foot inserts) Plan pays 100% Not Covered In-network benefit only.
+Foot inserts are covered only for non-routine foot conditions-limited to one pair per adult and two pairs per child in a calendar year.
+Medical and diabetic supplies (such as catheters and syringes) Plan pays 100% when using a durable medical equipment provider.
+Not Covered In-network benefit only.
+If diabetic supplies are ordered under the Prescription Drug Benefit, see pages 51-52 for applicable copay.
+Wigs Plan pays 100% Plan pays 70% of the allowed amount and the member pays 30% of the allowed amount after the deductible and any charges above the allowed amount.
+Covered following chemo or radiation therapy and in other limited circumstances, such as alopecia, lupus, burns and wounds of the scalp.
+Nutritional supplements 15 that require a prescription (formulas, including infant formulas, and modified solid food products) Plan pays 100% when using a durable medical equipment provider.
+Plan pays 70% of the allowed amount and the member pays 30% of the allowed amount after the deductible and any charges above the allowed amount.
+Not covered under the Prescription Drug Benefit.